CloudLabs-MOC/dp-080-Transact-SQL/Instructions/Labs/04-built-in-functions.md

----
-lab:
-    title: 'Use Built-in Functions'
-    module: 'Module 4: Using Built-in Functions'
----

-# Use Built-in Functions
+# Lab 04: Use Built-in Functions
+### Estimated Duration: 30 minutes

-In this exercise, you'll use built-in functions to retrieve and aggregate data in the **Adventureworks** database.
+In this Lab, you'll use built-in functions to retrieve and aggregate data in the **Adventureworks** database.

-> **Note**: This exercise assumes you have created the sample **AdventureWorks** database.
+### Lab objectives
+In this lab, you will complete the following tasks:
+- Task 1: Scalar functions
+- Task 2: Use logical functions
+- Task 3: Use aggregate functions
+- Task 4: Group aggregated results with the GROUP BY clause
+- Task 5: Filter groups with the HAVING clause

-## Scalar functions
+## Task 1: Scalar functions

 Transact-SQL provides a large number of functions that you can use to extract additional information from your data.
 Most of these functions are *scalar* functions that return a single value based on one or more input parameters, often a data field.